view-gallery-outline View as gallery

 Throughout thirty years of interviews, Pearl Jam’s lead singer Eddie Vedder has remained committed to music as a tool for personal salvation.
 Regardless of what you need saving from, music can do it.
 For tens of millions of people around the world, few bands could match Pearl Jam's ability to emotionally connect with listeners, and even fewer have their reputation as a live act.
 Playing live matters a great deal to the band who have released 15 live albums and a collection of 72 “official bootlegs”.
 Live is where a band who have resolutely fought to remain unaffected by fame can be themselves.
 It's where the connection is made, and tonight that connection is titanic.

 Accompanying their arrival on stage is an oceanic surge of distortion and industrial noise.
-Within seconds Matt Cameron's virtuoso drumming is joined by Jeff Ament's crunching bass and we're suddenly collectively within their 1991 song, Why Go.
-Eddie Vedder appears on the giant screens either side of the stage in a trucker cap, waves of shoulder-length dark hair sprouting from its back.
-Either side of him, guitarists Matt McCready and Stone Gossard engage in seamless interplay, united through to the song's explosive conclusion.
+Within seconds, Matt Cameron's virtuoso drumming is joined by Jeff Ament's crunching bass, and we're suddenly collectively within their 1991 song, Why Go.
+Eddie Vedder appears on the giant screens on either side of the stage in a trucker cap, waves of shoulder-length dark hair sprouting from its back.
+On either side of him, guitarists Mike McCready and Stone Gossard engage in seamless interplay, united through to the song's explosive conclusion.

 Don't miss a beat with our FREE daily newsletter